Lantus cartridge systemsPronunciation

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center or emergency room immediately.
 Symptoms may include chills; dizziness; drowsiness; fainting; headache; increased heartbeat; increased hunger; loss of consciousness; nervousness; seizures; shakiness; sweating; tremor; vision changes; weakness.Proper storage of Lantus cartridge systems:

-CARTRIDGE SYSTEMS and PENS: Store new (unopened) cartridge systems and pens in a refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+Store new (unopened) cartridge systems in a refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze Lantus cartridge systems.
-Store used (open) cartridge systems and pens at room temperature, below 86 degrees F (30 degrees C).
-Do NOT store used (open) cartridges and pens in the refrigerator.
+Store used (open) cartridge systems at room temperature, below 86 degrees F (30 degrees C).
+Do NOT store used (open) cartridges in the refrigerator.
 Store away from heat and light.
 If Lantus cartridge systems has been frozen or overheated, throw it away.
-Throw away unrefrigerated or used cartridge systems pens after 28 days, even if they still contain medicine.
+Throw away unrefrigerated or used cartridge systems after 28 days, even if they still contain medicine.

 - If you have any questions about Lantus cartridge systems, please talk with your doctor, pharmacist, or other health care provider.